 Pacific Mutual Holding Company (PMHC), a Nebraska mutual holding company, is the parent of Pacific LifeCorp, an intermediate Delaware stock holding company.
 Pacific LifeCorp owns 100% of Pacific Life Insurance Company (Pacific Life), a Nebraska domiciled stock life insurance company.
-PMHC and its subsidiaries (the Company) and affiliates have primary business operations consisting of life insurance, annuities and reinsurance.
+PMHC and its subsidiaries (the Company) and affiliates have primary business operations consisting of life insurance, annuities, and reinsurance in the United States and internationally.